How the changing skyline affects plumbing in Birmingham.

 Accommodation in the city has vastly expanded since that period, new build apartments require amenities such as water, electricity, and on occasion gas.
 To facilitate this aspect of the construction industry requires skilled installation and at some point maintenance.
 Most of the plumbing work in Birmingham is spread throughout the city, the expanding residential sector will at some point add further demand to plumbers that carry out plumbing in Birmingham city centre.

-A clear sign of prosperity in a city is construction, the towering cranes above the skyline of Birmingham have been a new addition to the usual look.
+A clear sign of prosperity in a city is construction, the towering cranes above the skyline of Birmingham these are addition to the usual look.
 Although this may not be the perfect silhouette it is merely temporary, and at some point will be removed.
 This look signifies expansion development and outside investment giving the second city the status it truly deserves.
 Birmingham is rapidly preparing itself for the fast train link between Birmingham and London.
 The shortened journey between Birmingham and London will make travelling between the two cities and any stops in between more convenient for Commuting

 The second city preparing itself for the commonwealth games.